 Ear infections can be a painful nuisance, especially to a child who may not understand what’s happening.
 Parents are often left feeling helpless and frustrated.

 Offering some information on childhood ear infections is Syboney Zapata, MD, with the Driscoll Health System.
-Dr. Zapata is the only Fellowship-trained Pediatric Ear, Nose and Throat (ENT) Specialist in South Texas.
+Dr. Zapata is the only Fellowship-trained Pediatric Ear, Nose and Throat (ENT) Specialist in the region.

 What is an ear infection?

 Dr. Zapata: An ear infection is an inflammatory process that happens inside the ear behind the eardrum.

 What are some of the symptoms parents should look for in their children?